 - Versatile enough to use with different baits, different hooks, and more

-- Can fall a bit short when offering a true natural looking movement
+- It can fall a bit short when offering a truly natural looking movement

-- Might take some time to get reluctant fish to strike your bait
+- It might take some time to get reluctant fish to strike your bait

 - All the gear needed to create effective Texas and Carolina Rigs for bass